vitthalhankune/BMI-CALCULATOR-/README.md

 # BMI-CALCULATOR-
-Calculate Body Mass Index using height and weight details
+Calculate Body Mass Index using height and weight details.
+Used Technologies 1)HTML 2)CSS 3)JAVASCRIPT